Category Archives: Courage

 Pigeon Point – Wall Mural

 Frank’s lighthouse series brought a commission for a public wall mural.
 The mural below, painted in the reception area of a Silicon Valley business, is a takeoff on Frank’s Pigeon Point set.
 The scene is a rare sunny day setting for Frank, but more typical of what the pubic likes to view.
-Office Lighthouse Mural Several organizations use a lighthouse theme, portraying themselves as a guiding light.
+Several organizations use a lighthouse theme, portraying themselves as a guiding light.
 Frank is more interested in the diligent work of the keeper, who in a Zen monk-like way, maintained the life-saving beacon through the night, keeping the oil or kerosene topped-off and all systems running.
 Inspiration from the discipline of the light keepers played a key role in the completion of the mural project.

 —————— Backstory:

-Frank was commissioned to paint the mural over a weekend to reduce impact on the business.
+Frank was commissionedto paint the mural over a weekend to reduce impact on the business.
 Frank agreed, as long as the wall was prepared with an undercoat on Friday evening after hours, by a pro, according to Frank’s specifications and color.
 That way it would be dry and ready for the art on Saturday morning, which Frank estimated would take the entire weekend, if all went well.
 The wrinkle is that when Frank showed up Saturday morning to begin, the wall had not been painted.
 The “pro” didn’t show.

 Frank set about immediately to shop for and find the paint to do the necessary undercoat.
 The primer coats were done, but the wall was not dry enough to begin the painting until Saturday night.
 Thinking of how the keeper of the light would work through the night, Frank could not shrink from his duty and painted all night, collapsing to nap occasionally on the seats in the picture.
 By late Sunday afternoon, Frank thought the picture done, and invited his wife Mary and others to come view the production, and take him home.